YardRat0117/YardRat0117.github.io/aboutsite.md

 Before we really begin to discuss about this site, I regret to inform you that, my producing this site is nothing more than another kind of OCD syndrome - I `git init`, I write, and then - inevitably - I `ggdG` (go to file head and delete till end, in Vim) - I always regard my own previous production as "pointless".

-And what fortifies this diagnosis would be my constant reconfiguration - I've been rebuilding this site from now to then, sometimes with its style, or sometimes with its function.
+And what fortifies this diagnosis would be my constant reconfiguration - I've been rebuilding this site from time to time, sometimes with its style, or sometimes with its function.
 Consequently, never shall its relics be revealed to the world instead of overwritten by another ready-to-ruin successor.

 Thus, since we're done with talking about these OCD syndromes, "why I still built this site", as the title suggests.